RyLaney/zinny-surveys/CONTRIBUTING.md

       - `id`: Unique identifier for the criterion.
       - `name`: Criterion's human-readable name.
       - `description`: What the criterion evaluates.
-      - `keyframes` (optional): Mappings of specific values to descriptions.
+      - `markers` (optional): Mappings of specific values to descriptions.
       - `range` (optional): override of defaults scoring range for this criterion.
 - **Example Template**:
 ```json